tubsandcans/optimal-rain/README.md

 - For now, watering volumes are calculated using a percentage of 1 gallon container size.
   - Eventually: add an additional 'container_size' form input to make this configure-able.

-### Install, create databases and perform migrations
+### Setup

-Make sure sqlite3 is installed
+Make sure sqlite3, ruby, and bundler are installed

 `bundle install`